 Any show as action-packed and built on strong Character Development as Buffy the Vampire Slayer is bound to feature some truly cathartic moments of awesome.
 Among the most satisfying seen in the show are:

-- Buffy's first Awesome moment in the series was her staking of Luke, the Vessel, and she picks such an excellently bitchy way to do it.
+- Buffy's staking of Luke, the Vessel and she picks such an excellently bitchy way to do it.
 She shatters a window, making Luke think the sunshine is getting in, but he stops cowering and starts looking confused when he sees a streetlight.
 Then Buffy sneaks up and stakes him.

 - "There's scarier things than you, and I'm one of them."
 Spoken by Buffy as a vampire.
 To a creature with a club arm that had already beaten her down and forced her to run instead of continuing to fight.